MayurBhama/sepsis_project/README.md

 #### SIRS (Systemic Inflammatory Response Syndrome)

-SIRS identifies inflammation using four criteria (≥2 indicates SIRS):
+SIRS identifies inflammation using four criteria (2 or more indicates SIRS):

 | Criteria | Threshold | What It Measures |
 |----------|-----------|------------------|